-Once we receive your form, our team will follow up with you via email or telephone within 1-2 hours to confirm your appointment.
+Once we receive your form, our team will follow up with you via email or telephone within a few hours to confirm your appointment.
 All requests submitted after 10:00pm will be answered the following day beginning at 7:00am.

 Urgent Care Examples

 - Respiratory infection/cough (no ISO usage, no drop off)